 Tomato juice may be another good beverage to drink with a hangover.

-Green tea may be helpful in fighting hangovers, too.
+Green tea may help fight hangovers, too.

 Since hydration is such an important part of hangover recovery, drinking coconut water may facilitate getting over a hangover.